 - 1. In the Files section of the Import Images dialog box, click Browse to select one or more images from your computer. - 2.
 Select the destination for your images: - Create Single Layer Named: Creates a new layer with the specified name and imports the images into it. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
 For example, if you import three files named a-1.tga, a-2.tga and b-1.tga, this will create two layers, one named "a" and one named "b".
-Layer "a" will contain the two first images and "b" will contain the third one. - Add to Existing Layer: Imports the images into the specified layer.
+Layer "a" will contain the two first images and "b" will contain the third one.

+- Add to Existing Layer: Imports the images into the specified layer.
 Note that you can only import into layers that are compatible with your import options.
 For example, if you're importing images as vector drawings, you can only import them into vector drawing layers. - 3.
-In the Import Options section, select the Convert to Toon Boom Vector Drawing option. - 4.
-In the Vectorization section, decide whether you want to import your image in black and white or in greyscale.
-You can also click the New Preset + button to create a custom vectorization parameter preset. - Black and White: Vectorizes drawings as a solid black line; creates a 100% vector-based drawing.
-The outlines of your drawings will be painted with the Vectorized Line colour swatch of your scene's colour palette.
+In the Vectorization section, select the Vectorize Image option. - 4.
+Select one of the following options: - Colour: Imports bitmaps as vector objects with their image as a bitmap texture.
+The resulting drawing can be drawn or erased over, but not repainted or tweaked. - Black and White: Vectorizes drawings with a solid black line.
+This creates a 100% vector-based drawing and paints it with the Vectorized Line colour swatch from your scene's palette.